Mental health of Adolf Hitler

-Psychopathography of Adolf Hitler is an umbrella term for psychiatric (pathographic, psychobiographic) literature that deals with the hypothesis that Adolf Hitler, the leader of Nazi Germany, was mentally ill.
-Although Hitler was never diagnosed with any mental illnesses during his lifetime, he has often been associated with mental disorders such as bipolar disorder, schizophrenia, and psychopathy, both during his lifetime and after his death.
-Psychiatrists and psychoanalysts who have diagnosed Hitler as having mental disturbance include well-known figures such as Walter C. Langer and Erich Fromm.
-Other researchers like Fritz Redlich have not been persuaded that Hitler evidenced such disorders.
+Although Adolf Hitler was never formally diagnosed with any mental illnesses during his lifetime, he has often been associated with psychiatric conditions such as bipolar disorder, schizophrenia, psychopathy, and amphetamine psychosis, both during his lifetime and after his death.
+The disturbances have been incorporated into psychobiographies of Hitler.
+Psychiatrists and psychoanalysts who have diagnosed the dictator as having such mental states include well-known figures such as Walter C. Langer and Erich Fromm.
+Other researchers like Frederick Redlich have not been persuaded that Hitler evidenced such disorders.

 Background

 Difficulty of Hitler's psychopathography

 German philosopher Hannah Arendt, who attended the trial of Adolf Eichmann (pictured) in 1961, believed that the willingness to commit genocide can be entirely compatible with good mental health.